WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 1 female had her head slammed through a toilet

-1 male suffers a mesothelioma attack, suffocates (flashback)
+1 male succumbs to a lung sickness, suffocates (flashback)

 1 male repeatedly ran through with a knife, castrated